Last Updated: July 11, 2024

 Professional Gymnastics Career

 In 2008, Douglas made her international debut at the US Classic in Houston, Texas.
 At that event, she placed 10th in the all-around rankings.
 That same year, she placed 16th at the 2008 Visa Championships in Boston, Massachusetts.
 Because of her rankings, she was not eligible for the 2008 Junior Women's National Team.
-Then, in 2009 she suffered a setback when she fractured the growth plate of her wrist.
-The injury caused her to miss the 2009 Covergirl US Classic, and was unable to perform to her full potential at the 2009 Visa Championships (she only competed on balance beam and floor exercise).
-During the rest of her junior gymnastics career, she competed at events including the 2010 Nastia Liukin Supergirl Cup, the 2010 Pan American Championships, and the 2010 CoverGirl Classic (which was her first elite meet).
+Then, in 2009, she suffered a setback when she fractured the growth plate of her wrist.
+The injury caused her to miss the 2009 Covergirl US Classic and was unable to perform to her full potential at the 2009 Visa Championships (she only competed on balance beam and floor exercise).
+During the rest of her junior gymnastics career, she competed at events, including the 2010 Nastia Liukin Supergirl Cup, the 2010 Pan American Championships, and the 2010 CoverGirl Classic (which was her first elite meet).

-She moved on to her senior gymnastics career in 2011, when she was part of the US team that won gold at the City of Jesolo Trophy in Italy, and also the US team that won gold at the 2011 World Championships.
-She also performed well as a solo competitor, winning silver in uneven bars at the CoverGirl Classic in Chicago that year, and tying for bronze on bars at the 2011 US National Championships.
-Then, at the AT&T American Cup in 2012, she received the highest total all-around score in the women's competition, despite only being an alternate.
-The year 2012 only continued to get better for Douglas, as she was a member of the US team that won gold at the Pacific Rim Championships; won gold in uneven bars, silver in the all-around, and bronze in floor at the US National Championships; and then secured the only guaranteed spot on the US women's Olympic gymnastics team when she placed first in the all-around at the 2012 Olympic Trials.
+She moved on to her senior gymnastics career in 2011, when she was part of the US team that won gold at the City of Jesolo Trophy in Italy and also the US team that won gold at the 2011 World Championships.
+She also performed well as a solo competitor, winning silver in uneven bars at the CoverGirl Classic in Chicago that year and tying for bronze on bars at the 2011 US National Championships.
+Then, at the AT&T American Cup in 2012, she received the highest total all-around score in the women's competition despite only being an alternate.
+The year 2012 only continued to get better for Douglas, as she was a member of the US team that won gold at the Pacific Rim Championships; won gold in uneven bars, silver in the all-around, and bronze in the floor at the US National Championships and then secured the only guaranteed spot on the US women's Olympic gymnastics team when she placed first in the all-around at the 2012 Olympic Trials.

 Douglas represented the USA at the 2012 Summer Olympics in London along with her fellow teammates, Jordyn Wieber, McKayla Maroney, Aly Raisman, and Kyla Ross.
-Together, they were known as the "Fierce Five", and they won the team event gold medal at the London Olympics.
+Together, they were known as the "Fierce Five," and they won the team event gold medal at the London Olympics.
 This was the first time the American team won gold in the team event since the "Magnificent Seven" (including gymnasts like Shannon Miller, Dominique Moceanu, Kerri Strug, and Dominique Dawes) did so in 1996 at the Summer Olympics in Atlanta.
 Her Olympic success did not stop there.
 At the 2012 Summer Olympics, Douglas also won gold in the individual all-around event.
-She made history with this win, as the first African-American woman (and woman of color of any nationality) to win this event, and also only the fourth American woman to do so.
+She made history with this win as the first African-American woman (and woman of color of any nationality) to win this event and also only the fourth American woman to do so.
 Furthermore, she is the first American gymnast in history to win the team and individual all-around gold medal at the same Olympics.

 (Photo by Laurence Griffiths/Getty Images)

 After the London Olympics, Douglas continued to train hard and compete in various international and national competitions, and returned to the 2016 Summer Olympics in Rio de Janeiro as a member of the US women's gymnastics team.
-At the 2016 Olympics, she won her third Olympic gold medal in the team event as part of the "Final Five", with Simone Biles, Laurie Hernandez, Madison Kocian, and Aly Raisman.
+At the 2016 Olympics, she won her third Olympic gold medal in the team event as part of the "Final Five" with Simone Biles, Laurie Hernandez, Madison Kocian, and Aly Raisman.

 Other Work and Projects

 Outside of competing, Douglas has engaged in various other pursuits and projects.
-One of these projects is an autobiography, "Grace, Gold, and Glory: My Leap of Faith", which was released in December 2012 and debuted at No. 4 on The New York Times Young Adult Bestseller List.
-She followed this up with her second book, "Raising the Bar", in 2013.
+One of these projects is an autobiography, "Grace, Gold, and Glory: My Leap of Faith," which was released in December 2012 and debuted at No. 4 on The New York Times Young Adult Bestseller List.
+She followed this up with her second book, "Raising the Bar," in 2013.
 In 2012, it was announced that she would appear in an ad campaign for the Nintendo video game, "New Super Mario Bros.
 2".

-Her own reality show, "Douglas Family Gold", premiered on the Oxygen channel in May 2016.
+Her own reality show, "Douglas Family Gold," premiered on the Oxygen channel in May 2016.
 Furthermore, on July 11, 2016, exactly the day after she was named to the 2016 American Olympic team for gymnastics, she debuted her new Barbie Shero "Gymnast Barbie" doll, which was modeled after her.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.